 Nicola Combe tells us why mentoring is important to her as a mentee.

-Apply if you think you can offer guidance and support to other members wishing to progress through their professional development.
+Apply to be a mentor if you think you can offer guidance and support to other members wishing to progress through their professional development.

-We will provide you with the training and information to support your mentee as well as flexibility to manage your mentoring relationship(s), in return we ask that you take on at least one mentee (though you are able to support up to three mentees if you feel that you have time).
+We will provide you with the training and information to support your mentee as well as flexibility to manage your mentoring relationship(s), in return we ask that you take on at least one mentee during your first year as a mentor (though you are able to support up to three mentees if you feel that you have time) and make a commitment to a second mentee when you are ready.

 See how volunteering as a mentor for the IET mentoring service has helped our mentors give a bit back to the profession: